AGE: 17 years

 TUBERCULOSIS STAGE: CAT I, Intensive phase

-When I first met Krishna, a 17 year old boy who suffers from tuberculosis, he tells me that it has been hard to live a normal and happy life.
+When I first meet Krishna, a 17 year old boy who suffers from tuberculosis, he tells me that it has been hard to live a normal and happy life.
 He looks frail, his chest bones are very prominent and he has deep sunken eyes.
-Those who know him tell me there is a big difference in his physical appearance from before he got tuberculosis and now.
-Since being diagnosed with the disease, his friends have completely isolated him and refuse to be near him, talk to him, or offer him their support.
+Those who know him, tell me there is a big difference in his physical appearance from before he got tuberculosis and now.
+Since being diagnosed with the disease, his friends have completely isolated him and refuse to be near him, talk to him or offer him their support.

-Unfortunately, the stigma attached to tuberculosis is very common in India.
-When I talk to Krishna, however, I realise how wrong this isolation of tuberculosis sufferers is.
+Unfortunately the stigma attached to tuberculosis is very common in India.
+But when I talk to Krishna, I realise how wrong this isolation of tuberculosis sufferers is.
 Krishna is just another teen who is unfortunate enough to suffer from a disease like tuberculosis.
 Instead of isolating him, his friends should be there with him every step of the way.
-Due to this isolation, Krishna has stopped studying, his grades have dropped, and he cannot concentrate on anything for long.
-Put yourself in Krishna’s place and imagine how it would feel to suffer from tuberculosis and the resulting isolation from your friends.
+Because of this isolation Krishna has stopped studying, his grades have dropped and he cannot concentrate on anything for long.
+Imagine putting yourself in Krishna’s place, imagine how it would feel to suffer from tuberculosis and be isolated by your friends.
 It would be heart-wrenching.

-People have a false illusion that boys are strong; they can do anything and need no one.
-When I met Krishna, I saw the opposite.
-He says he wants to be with his friends and, for the first time in his life, he feels that he has no one to turn to for help.
+People have this false illusion that boys are very strong; they can do anything and need no one.
+When I meet Krishna, I can see the opposite.
+He says he wants to be with his friends and feels for the first time in his life that he has no one to turn tofor help.

-All over the world, approximately 1 million children like Krishna suffer from tuberculosis.
-Is it right to seclude these children at a time when they need the support of friends and family?
+All over the world, more than 530,000 children like Krishna, suffer from tuberculosis and at least 1/3rd of them suffer from contagious or positive tuberculosis.
+Is it right to seclude these children at a time when they crave the support of friends and family?

 Mahatma Gandhi once said, “It is health that is real wealth and not pieces of gold and silver.”